AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/connect-frame-and-wf.md

 # Connect Workfront and Frame.io

 Workfront uses Frame.io in the review and approval process to meet people where they want to work.
-The project management and approval process is managed in Workfront, and the review process is done in Frame.io.
+The project management and approval process is managed in Workfront, and the review process is completed in Frame.io.
 You must complete all of the following sections to successfully set up the integration:

 * [Connect a Workfront Group to a Frame.io Team](#connect-a-workfront-group-to-a-frameio-team)
 * [Create a Workfront project and add a connected group ](#create-a-workfront-project-and-add-a-connected-group)